protikkanu-07/rdbms/README.md

-# Waste-Management-System--go recycle
+# Waste-Management-System
-A web application that serves the garbage collection and processing activities of a local self governing body   of Dhaka Municipility
+ Language : PHP

+This is a platform which will the enable the city corporation to do the  following task :

+1-> Area wise track of the garbage

+2->ward/area wise collection of the garbage

+3-> Notification/confirmation of the collection .